-The flowers are of two types - an outer ring of flowers that are particularly showy and noticeable.
-These are sterile, whereas the inner cluster of small flowers are fertile.
+The flowers are of two types - an outer ring of florets that are particularly showy and noticeable.
+These are sterile, whereas the inner cluster of smaller florets are fertile.
 The corollas are white 5-parted.
-The outer flowers have corollas with 5 spreading rounded lobes, a small, short green calyx with 5 pointed lobes.
-The inner flowers are similar in shape but only 1/4 inch wide.
-These have the reproductive parts of 5 stamens that have white filaments and creamy colored anthers and which are exerted from the corolla.
-These are spreading and placed alternate to the petals.
+The outer florets have corollas with 5 spreading rounded lobes, a small, short green calyx with 5 pointed lobes.
+The inner florets are similar in shape but only 1/4 inch wide.
+These have the reproductive parts of 5 stamens that have white filaments and creamy colored anthers and which are exserted from the corolla when it opens.
+The stamens are spreading and placed alternate to the petals.
 The pistil and ovary lack a style.
 HOWEVER, many cultivars of this species are self-sterile and require another plant to be nearby for pollination, otherwise very few fruits will form.

 Eloise Butler wrote: As you all know, the useless stupid garden snowball was produced from the European V. opulus, which is almost identical with the American variety, by converting the small fruit-bearing flowers into showy neutrals like those bordering the clusters, at the expense of beauty and food for man, bird, and bee.
 Thereby was overturned the house that Jack Built, for Dame Nature, who practices economy when she can, had intended the neutrals for guide boards to insects that, in getting the food prepared for them in the numerous small perfect flowers, would do service in turn, by insuring fruit for birds and humans. ["Shrubs in the Wild Garden" - 1926]